 Being in tune with your body is always going to be an advantage.

 One of the many physiological changes during pregnancy is the blood’s clotting factor that increases.
-This is nature’s plan to prevent hemorrhages during labour.
+This is nature’s plan to prevent haemorrhages during labour.

 To avoid blood clots post-surgery, walk from as early as you possibly can, step-by-step a little more each day.
 Walking boosts blood flow and lymph flow, which in turn helps prevent blood clots, as well as constipation, gas build-up in the abdomen, etc.